How to Think About Data Structure and Algorithm

 Tip

-In the binary tree section on this site, I will explain 150 binary tree problems using a fixed formula and way of thinking.
-I will guide you step by step to finish these problems, and help you master recursion quickly.
+In the binary tree section of this site, I will use fixed templates and thinking patterns to explain 150 binary tree problems.
+I will guide you step by step to finish all types of binary tree questions, and help you quickly master recursive thinking.

-As mentioned in Binary Tree Mindset (Summary), there are two main ways to solve binary tree problems with recursion.
-The first way is to traverse the whole tree to get the answer.
-The second way is to split the problem into subproblems and combine the answers.
-These two methods match the Backtracking Core Framework and the Dynamic Programming Core Framework respectively.
+As mentioned in Binary Tree Mindset (Summary), there are two main ideas for solving binary tree problems with recursion.
+The first is to traverse the binary tree to get the answer.
+The second is to break down the problem and calculate the answer.
+These two methods correspond to Backtracking Framework and Dynamic Programming Framework.

-What does it mean to get the answer by traversing the whole binary tree?
+What does it mean to get the answer by traversing the binary tree?

-function to calculate the maximum depth of a binary tree, you can write the code like this:
+For example, to find the maximum depth of a binary tree, you need to write a function maxDepth

 class Solution {